foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/elemw_grp.rst

    - ``out`` tensor must contain a valid pointer to a buffer with sufficient capacity.
      Other fields of the structure do not have to contain valid data and are filled by the function (``shape``, ``rank``, ``el_params``, etc).

- - Output tensor holds the same element and shape parameters as the input tensors (for example, a scalar tensor).

- - The output tensor must provide information about output format (element parameters).

  - If the result of an operation is out of containers’ range, it is saturated to the container’s limit.

- - The kernel performs in-place computation.
+ - The kernel supports in-place computation.
 It means that output and input tensor structures can point to the same memory with the same memory strides but without shift.
    It can affect performance for some platforms.